 Of the 20 million Americans with some form of thyroid disease, 60 percent have no idea they have it.
 Learn more about the symptoms of thyroid problems.

-Hypothyroidism, or an underactive thyroid, occurs when your body doesn’t produce enough thyroid hormone.
+Hypothyroidism occurs when your body doesn’t produce enough thyroid hormone.

 - Extreme fatigue.
 You feel like you could sleep all day, even if you had a full eight hours of sleep at night.